yamenzk/rua/dashboard/docs/documentation.md

 - doctypeName (String)
 - docData (Object, same as the first argument to the content function)
 - formSchema (Object)
-- navigate (Function from react-router-dom, passed down from UniversalDocViewer/Editor)
+- navigate (Function from react-router-dom, passed down from DocViewer/Editor)
 - setPageTitle (Function from LayoutContext)
-- For UniversalDocEditor, it also includes handleInputChange to allow custom components to modify form data.
+- For DocEditor, it also includes handleInputChange to allow custom components to modify form data.

 ## **8\.
 Creating a Document Viewer Page (e.g., for "Task" DocType)**